eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 > initially loaded.
 It loads the first time the element is clicked.
 >
 > In this case, we could've also used the `style="display: none;"` attribute of the first
 > `a` element to determine our dropdown element.
-Typically in XPaths, there's not a "one
-> right answer".
+Another way would be to check if the `ul` with class
+> `dropdown-menu` is visible in the page, after checking that the page is fully loaded, to avoid
+> creating race conditions.
+Usually with XPaths, there is no "one true answer".

 ---

 **Open the form.**

-Ok, we're able to close the dropdown if it's opened.
+Now we're able to close the dropdown if it's opened.
 We still need to show our form.
 Again, we don't have an `id` for our element, but luckily the page has only one `button`, so our XPath is fairly straightforward: `//button`.
-Again, even though our XPath is short, let's add to our `Variables` table.
+Again, even though our XPath is short, it sounds too generic, so let's add it to our `Variables` table.

 - Add a variable for our `//button` XPath.
 - Create a keyword which clicks the `//button` element.